How Much Does TRT Cost in 2026? A Transparent Pricing Guide, Backed by Industry Data

 DIY and Underground Sources

-We include this category not as a recommendation but as a warning.
-Some men attempt to obtain testosterone through unregulated online pharmacies, underground labs, or gym connections.
-The apparent cost savings are significant — underground testosterone can cost as little as $20 to $50 per month — but the risks are substantial and potentially devastating.
+We include this category as a warning, not a recommendation.
+Some men try to obtain testosterone through unregulated online pharmacies, underground labs, or gym connections.
+The apparent cost savings can be significant (underground testosterone can cost as little as $20 to $50 per month), but the risks are substantial.

 - No medical supervision or blood work monitoring